ChunyuanLI/RAS/README.md

 ## Constrained Domain Sampling

-To show that RAS can draw samples when the support is bounded, we apply it to sample from the distributions with the support [a,b].
+To show that RAS can draw samples when the support is bounded, we apply it to sample from the distributions with the support [c1,c2].
 Please see the code in **[constrained_sampling](./constrained_sampling)**.

 | RAS: Beta reference | RAS Gaussian ref.  | SVGD | Amortized SVGD